dekoza/mtgpl/M14_Rulebook.rst

     five words as the basic land names.
 Some nonbasic lands also have basic land types.
 Any land with a basic land type has an activated ability that makes one mana of the appropriate color, even if it doesn't say so in the text box.
-For example, every Forest has the ability "{T}:
+For example, every Forest has the ability "|tap|:
-    Add {G} to your mana pool."
+    Add |mana_g| to your mana pool."

 Battlefield
     A game zone.
 See :ref:`Battlefield <sec-battlefield>` [on page 8].